Fitzroy Iron Works: The Fitz Roy Iron Mine and its early operations (1848–1851)

 The subsequent processing of the smelted iron that was used to make the initial samples, in 1848, probably was largely manual—probably using what was essentially a blacksmith's forge— as there was no tilt hammer at the works until 1852.

 Governor FitzRoy visited the works in late January 1849.
 During the visit, he was presented with "an elegant knife, containing twelve different instruments, of colonial workmanship, (mounted in colonial gold) the steel of which was smelted from the ore taken from the Fitz Roy mine".
 The partners had named their works—originally known as the Ironstone Bridge Ironworks— the Fitz Roy Iron Mine in his honour.

 Meanwhile, the partners went about trying to raise capital to allow operation on a larger scale.
-The prospectus the Fitz Roy Iron Mine Company was released in February 1849.
+A prospectus for the Fitz Roy Iron Mine Company was released in February 1849.

 Quarrying of ore, brickmaking and erecting a larger Catalan forge to smelt the iron were in progress, when Governor FitzRoy again made visit to the works in March 1850.
 A cupola furnace and a foundry had been built to process the 'sponge iron' as cast-iron and a tilt hammer was on order from England.
 A tilt hammer was a type of large, powered mechanical hammer that was used to work the 'sponge iron' bloom and convert it to wrought iron, a process known as 'shingling'.

-In commemoration of Governor FitzRoy's visit in March 1850 to officially open the works, fifty cast-iron doorstops, in the form of a 'lion restant'—the lion being a heraldic animal associated with the FitzRoy family—were cast from imported pig-iron that was melted in the cupola furnace.
+In commemoration of Governor FitzRoy's visit in March 1850 to officially open the works, fifty cast-iron doorstops, in the form of a lion restant — the lion being a heraldic animal associated with the FitzRoy family—were cast from imported pig-iron that was melted in the cupola furnace.

 Fitz Roy Iron Mine Company (1851–1854)

 One founding partner, John Neale left and 15 new shareholders took up a holding in the Fitzroy Iron Mine Company, which was registered on 16 September 1851.
 William Tipple Smith had a stroke in 1849; he was not actively involved in the new company and died in 1852.

 By September 1852, the tilt hammer, and 40 hp engine to drive it, was in the process of erection at the works.
-The company had produced about 100 blooms weighting in total two tons, when the tilt hammer—critical to the operation—broke and could not be repaired.
+The company had produced about 100 blooms weighing in total two tons, when the tilt hammer—critical to the operation—broke and could not be repaired.
 It became apparent that the use of charcoal as a fuel was expensive and a larger scale of production would be necessary for profitable operation.